purdah/montu/README.changelog.md

 in the TomTom API.
 'PAD' for returning results when a street number is given, and 'Str' for when just a street name is given.

+# Final Observations

+For this code to be used in a production environment there are a few decisions that should be made:

+- What is the deployment environment, cloud/containers.
+Appropriate deployment config can be committed to the repo such as a dockerfile or terraform
+- Although basic logging has been added in the most critical places, a logging strategy should be devised or the company standard implemented
+- Basic exception handling via the use of logging where the error occurred is not sufficient for production.
+The use of custom Error classes would aid in logging by keeping various context values that could be logged in a standard way.
+- There are various out of date libraries, 2 of which indicate high security vulnerability warning.
+Keeping libraries up to date should be performed regularly, ideally using CI to automatically attempt to update libraries and fail a specific, non-blocking build if out of date libraries are found.
+- The TomTom API key needs to be managed, typically one per environment.
+As a cost is associated with a key it would be worth considering using a secrets manager or configuration repository and avoid the inclusion of the key in the main code repository.
+- A basic eslint configuration has been added but it should be updated with appropriate rules suitable for the team.